mmrl/dl/README.md

 If you have multiple GPUs, you can run `nvidia-smi -pm 1` to enable persistent mode, which will save some time from loading the driver.
 It will have a significant effect on machines with more than 4 GPUs.

+### [Optional] Install CUDA and cuDNN on the host

 Optionally, you can also install CUDA (and cuDNN) on the host if you wish to use your GPU without the Docker image.
+This can be safely skipped if you intend to use Docker for computations however, as CUDA and cuDNN are included in the images.
 For example, these are the instructions for [Ubuntu 64bit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation) assuming release 18.10 and CUDA version 10.1.168-1:

     $ sudo dpkg -i cuda-repo-ubuntu1810_10.1.168-1_amd64.deb
     $ sudo apt-key adv --fetch-keys https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1810/x86_64/7fa2af80.pub